-2. Elective Curriculum
+2. Elective curriculum

 - Making the Links: Certificate in Global Health: The Division of Social Accountability continues to manage the Making the Links Certificate in Global (MTL-CGH) Health program, which accepts 15 interprofessional Health Science students annually.
 Based on recommendations from a 2019 Academic review, and in response to the pandemic, MTL was halted for a year (2020-2021) to implement a new governance structure, and update and align curriculum.
-The program resumed for the 2021-22 academic year with XX students from XX programs. (did they do placement or remote projects to mention?) - Social Accountability Lab for Learning and Teaching (SALLT): the DSA administers funding for undergraduate and graduate students and residents interested in developing teaching materials or tools that put social accountability theory into practice, build community engagement, leadership and advocacy skills that contribute to future students' learning.
+The program resumed for the 2021-22 academic year with 5 undergraduate medical students, and 4 Masters of Physical Therapy students.
+Recruitment for the current academic year is ongoing. - Social Accountability Lab for Learning and Teaching (SALLT): the DSA administers funding for undergraduate and graduate students and residents interested in developing teaching materials or tools that put social accountability theory into practice, build community engagement, leadership and advocacy skills that contribute to future students' learning.
 SALLT is a collaboration between the DSA, the Department of Community Health & Epidemiology, and Medicine & Society (UGME).
-This past year the fund was used to support a documentary film on substance use and harm.
+This past year the fund was used to support a documentary film on substance use and harm reduction.